Ever wonder how rich people get ahead? Don’t know why they’re able to stay there? Do you want to be one of them?

 When you’ve worked hard to build wealth, the last thing you want is to lose it all.
 That’s why it’s important to protect your assets with the right insurance policies.
 Term life insurance is extremely cheap and will protect your family during your most important earning years.
 We recently shopped around and added an additional $750K in coverage for under $30 a month!
 That’s insanely cheap for a ton of financial security.
 Compare life insurance quotes for free here.
 (It takes less than 5 minutes!)

-All those little balances are destroying your ability to get ahead.
-With high-interest debt, you’re paying far more than you need to.
-The cycle of debt steals money from the things you really want, so you should actively look for ways to pay it off or avoid it.
-SoFi offers fixed rates as low as 5.49% APR* to help you save money and pay your credit card debt off fast.
-If you’re stuck with debt at a rate of 10% or higher, you may be able to lower your payment, save on interest, or both.
+Speaking of debt, all of those credit card balances are killing your ability to get ahead.
+High-interest debt keeps you paying far more than you ever intended, stealing the chance to use your money on the things you really want.
+Try refinancing your credit card debt to a personal loan with a lower rate.
+SoFi offers fixed rates as low as 5.49% APR*, helping you to save money and pay off debt fast.
+If your interest rate is 10% or higher, you may be able to lower your payment, save on interest, or both.

 Savvy investors can potentially diversify within the stock market AND outside of it.
 For this purpose, we love owning real estate.
 Even if dealing with tenants or getting another mortgage sounds like torture, you can still potentially take advantage of real estate investing.
 With investments as small as $5,000, a company like RealtyShares helps you gain access to real estate investing without the possible baggage that comes with it.
 As with any investment, there are risks to investing through RealtyShares; be sure to read the full offering materials.